kranerup/literisc/README.md

 instruction set.
 Basically only immediate data is variable length.
 All instructions are encoded in one byte with the exception of immediate data which is variable length and follows the first byte in the instruction.

+To make instructions 8 bits and still being able to address a larger set of registers, each instructions can only address one register.
+Each instruction implicitly addresses an accumulator register so that there can still be two operands and on result ( A = A op Rx ).

+A wider instruction set would make it possible to address several registers but this also makes the average instruction length longer.
+Two 8-bit instructions can address two registers plus the accumulator compared two a single 16 bit instruction that could address three registers.

 ## LiteRISC instruction set v 0.4